mikkokam/krainojs/demos/images_browser/README.md

 Install parcel-bundler first: `npm install -g parcel-bundler`.

-then, run `parcel index.html` in this directory.
+then, run `parcel src` in this directory.
 Leave it running.
-Open Chrome and point it at http://localhost:1234/dist/index.html Please note that http://localhost:1234 will **not** work - it won't have access to the images.
+Open Chrome and point it at http://localhost:1234

 Open developer tools - console to see the output.

-Edit `img.ts` in this folder to test different scenarios and models.
+Edit `img.ts` in src folder to test different scenarios and models.

 For example; you could edit
 * the amount of samples,